Can I really get a car finance with free insurance deal as a young driver?

 What type of finance is used for cars with free insurance deals?

-When you think about car finance and insurance for first-time drivers, you’d be forgiven for thinking that these free insurance finance deals are different than the usual car finance options.
+When you think about a new car finance and insurance deal for first-time drivers, you’d be forgiven for thinking that these free insurance finance deals are different from the usual car finance options.
 The truth is that these new cars with free insurance are just PCP deals!

 With PCP there’s a deposit, monthly payments, and agreed value for the car.
 You hand it back after your contract is up unless you want to pay a couple of thousand pounds to keep it – which is rarely worth it.